redhatstuart/azure-aro/ocp-disk-customer-managed-keys.md

 EOF
 ```
 ## Perform variable substitutions within the Storage Class configuration
+Insert the variables which are unique to your OCP cluster into the two storage class configuration files just created.
 ```
 # Insert your current active subscription ID into the configuration
 sed -i "s/subId/$subId/g" encrypted-byok-azure-premium-disk.yaml